-Property Boundaries and Ownership Patterns The platting of the property has not changed.
+Property Boundaries and Ownership Patterns The platting of the property has changed.
 The ownership patterns in the area have changed.
+There is a consolidation of parcels along the New Hampshire Street corridor.
+The structures are less owner-occupied than they were historically.